Social media marketing can easily take up your entire day if you let it.

-You can manage important details like welcoming new followers and engaging with those who just signed up effectively.
+You can effectively manage important details like welcoming new followers and engaging with those who just signed up.

 Hootsuite also shows you content that those new followers have just posted, allowing you to interact with their posts and create a good relationship:

-And you can assign different messages or questions to teammates who are better-suited to answer them.
+And you can assign different messages or questions to teammates better suited to answer them.

 The page allows you to set up multiple feeds and columns based on locations or keywords.

-Hootsuite offers a ton of options to meet your individual social needs and does it all in one place.
+Hootsuite offers a ton of options to meet your individual social needs—all in one place.

 Now you can stop wasting time and start killing your social media strategy.

-This often means that you need content that isn’t yours.
+This often means that you need to promote content that isn’t yours.

-But only sharing your own stuff can get a little old.
-Plus, sharing and curating other content shows that you’re a thought leader.
+Sharing only your own stuff can get a little old.
+Plus, curating and sharing other content shows that you’re a thought leader.

-For example, half of the biggest brands post at least ten times a day on Twitter.
-That adds up to 300 posts on Twitter alone!
+Did you know half of the biggest brands post on Twitter at least 10 times a day?
+That adds up to 300 posts a month on Twitter alone!

-One of my favorite tools to pull in the best, top content is Feedly.
+One of my favorite tools to pull in the best content is Feedly.

 For example, if you’re interested in sharing news from the top marketing sources with your followers, just type a brand or website into the search bar: